 10 Things to Consider When Contemplating Breast Reconstruction

-1. So, my number one tip is do your research on all the reconstruction options available to you, or have someone you trust do it for you.
+1. My number one tip is do your research on ALL the reconstruction options available to you (including opting out), or have someone you trust do it for you.

 2. Discuss with your plastic surgeon which procedures will or will not work for your situation and do not settle only for the one(s) he/she has experience doing.

 If you want to consider a different procedure, you might have to go elsewhere to at least talk about other options you’re interested in with a surgeon who does have the skills that an alternate procedure would require.